polkadot-js/docs/docs/substrate/extrinsics.md

   - `prime`: The prime member whose vote sets the default.

   - `old_count`: The upper bound for the previous number of members in storage.
 Used for weight estimation.

    Requires root origin.

    NOTE: Does not enforce the expected `MaxMembers` limit on the amount of members, but  the weight estimations rely on it to estimate dispatchable weight.

-### vote(proposal: `Hash`, index: `Compact<ProposalIndex>`, approve: `bool`)
+### vote(proposal: `H256`, index: `Compact<u32>`, approve: `bool`)
 - **interface**: `api.tx.council.vote`
 - **summary**:    Add an aye or nay vote for the sender to the given proposal.

    Requires the sender to be a member.

    Transaction fees will be waived if the member is voting on any particular proposal  for the first time and the call is successful.
 Subsequent vote changes will charge a  fee.

 ___

 ## democracy

-### blacklist(proposal_hash: `Hash`, maybe_ref_index: `Option<ReferendumIndex>`)
+### blacklist(proposal_hash: `H256`, maybe_ref_index: `Option<u32>`)
 - **interface**: `api.tx.democracy.blacklist`
 - **summary**:    Permanently place a proposal into the blacklist.
 This prevents it from ever being  proposed again.